Dimasrdhty/Snake-and-Lader/README.md

 ## Snake and Ladder OpenGL

-The simplest OpenGL snake and ladder game developed as a part of Computer Graphics course in Semester 7.
+The OpenGL Snakes and Ladders game developed as a part of Advanced Programming course in Semester 3.

 <img src="board.png" style="width:400px;"/>